wittler-github/A_MD_Analysis_of_Insulin/README.md

 ## Welcome to this information, script and data repository for doctoral Thesis "A Molecular Dynamics Analysis of Insulin"

+#### Additional information, scripts and data as pertains to a number of publications as relating to Molecular Dynamics Analyses of Insulin or Analysis of related protein systems.
+-----------------------------------------------------------------
-## Thesis DOI
+#### Thesis DOI
 Published Thesis link DOI will soon appear here
------------------------------------------------------------------

-### Additional information, scripts and data as pertains to a number of publications as relating to Molecular Dynamics Analyses of Insulin or Analysis of related protein systems.

 -----------------------------------------------------------------